suborbital/vektor/docs/guide.md

 ## What's to come?

 `Vektor` is under active development.
-It intertwines closely with [Hive](https://github.com/suborbital/hive) to achieve Suborbital's goal of creating a framework for scalable web services.
+It intertwines closely with [Hive](https://github.com/suborbital/hive) and [Grav](https://github.com/suborbital/grav) to achieve Suborbital's goal of creating a platform for building scalable web services.
 Hive and Vektor together can handle very large scale systems, and will be further integrated together to enable FaaS, WASM-based web service logic, and vastly improved developer experience and productivity.